Macchu Picchu Peru

 Chronic political instability:

 Peru's congress is highly fragmented, with dozens of political groupings enjoying parliamentary representation, making policymaking difficult.
-Moreover, congress has in recent years frequently removed sitting presidents; the country has seen five presidents since 2020.
+Moreover, congress has in recent years frequently removed sitting presidents; the country has seen four presidents since 2020.
 This is hampering structural economic reforms and holding back investment.

 Challenges: